akpiercy/me/_pages/cv.md

 Service to University
 ======
+* Member at Large, Digital Humanities Student Association, University of Alberta, 2024 – Present

-* Co-President, Digital Humanities Student Association, University of Alberta, 2025 – Present
+* Co-President, Digital Humanities Student Association, University of Alberta, 2025 – 2626

 * Individual Student Career Mentorship, MacEwan University, 2024 – 2025

 * Organizer and Panelist, “Queering the Future: Entering the Workforce,” Pride Week with MacEwan University’s Center for Sexual and Gender Diversity, 2024

-* Member at Large, Digital Humanities Student Association, University of Alberta, 2024 – 2025

 * Volunteer, University of Alberta Open House, 2024